academe/omnipay-adyen/README.md

 $request = $gateway->acceptNotification();
 ```

+Note that the notifications HMAC key is not the same as the HPP HMAX key.
+The HMAC check is optional, but if you supply the key here,
+then the driver will throw an exception if none is supplied by the API.

-The `%request` will supply a wealth of information regarding the notification,
+The `$request` will supply a wealth of information regarding the notification,
 examples of which include:

 ```php